Theory of Operation

 The interrupt tx_stretch is asserted whenever target intends to transmit data but cannot.
 See [stretching during read]({{< relref “#stretching-during-read” >}}).

-When a host receives enough data from a target, it usually signals the end of the transaction by sending a NACK followed by a STOP or a repeated START.
+When a controller receives enough data from a target, it usually signals the end of the transaction by sending a NACK followed by a STOP or a repeated START.
 In a case when a target receives a STOP without the prerequisite NACK, the interrupt unexp_stop is asserted.
-This interrupt just means that a STOP was unexpectedly observed during a host read.
+This interrupt just means that a STOP was unexpectedly observed during a controller read.
 It is not necessarily harmful, but software can be made aware just in case.

 If the ACQ FIFO exceeds the designated number of entries, the interrupt acq_threshold is raised to inform firmware.
 Firmware can configure the threshold value via the register TARGET_FIFO_CONFIG.ACQ_THRESH.